mjordan/introduction_to_relational_databases/README.md

 #### Third Normal Form (3NF)

-Like the Second Normal Form but applies tables that don't use a composite primary key.
-No non-key column must be dependent on another non-key column.
+The Third Normal Form requires that every non-key column must state a fact about the row's key and only about the row's key.
 In other words, every non-key column must be completely independent of each other non-key column.
-Evaluating our rooms table, we need to decide if the value of "has_projector" depends on the value of the "type" column.
-If it does (e.g. only ..... [@todo: come up with a better example]
+All of our tables pass this test: all of the non-key columns state a piece of data that describes the thing identified in the primary key column irrespective of the values of the other non-primary key columns in the row.

 #### Fourth and Fifth Normal Forms